Thesharingan312/Sql_CA/README.md

     -   Check that the user has access to the specified database

 3.  **Table doesn't exist**
-    -   Ensure the database schema has been properly set up (run `schema.sql` if applicable)
+    -   Ensure the database schema has been properly set up (run `schema.sql` if applicable, or manually create tables as listed in "Database Setup")
     -   Verify table names match exactly what's referenced in the code

+4.  **Module Not Found (ERR_MODULE_NOT_FOUND)**
+    -   Verify that the file path in the `import` statement is correct.
+    -   Ensure the file (`.mjs`) physically exists in the specified directory and has the correct filename (case-sensitive).
+    -   Check for typos in directory or file names.

 ## Contributing